shawngib/project-stig/readme.md

    -Offer 'WindowsServer' `
    -Sku 'WinSrv2019'
 ```
+*Note: Naming is important since image templates are not idempotent.
+Also versioning is important, for example our deployment uses the STIG version to properly audit with PowerSTIG and to place the newly created images in the image gallery.*

 ### Current Roadmap

 As of 10/28/2020 this project is beta but in working order.
 You can find updates here as they are published.

+12/16/2020 - Publish first release for consumption.
+To do items include full how-to wiki and additional image templates for broader coverage.

 ### Copyright